Taylor Walls Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Red Sox pitching staff ranks eighth in the league.

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.73).
+- The Red Sox have a 5.06 team ERA that ranks 23rd across all MLB pitching staffs.

-- The Red Sox rank 25th in baseball in home runs given up (19 total, 1.7 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (20 total, 1.7 per game).

-- Sale (1-0) makes the start for the Red Sox, his third of the season.
+- Kluber (0-2) gets the start for the Red Sox, his third of the season.

-- His most recent appearance was on Thursday against the Detroit Tigers, when the left-hander went five innings, surrendering three earned runs while allowing four hits.
+- His most recent appearance was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Tampa Bay Rays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.